DETAILED ACTION

 excluding movements through any object of the set of virtual solid objects from the permissible movements; (“a subset of this freedom with the benefit of following the surface. … The surface following camera orbit distance will always be between the inner limit 148 (FIG. 2) and the outer limit 146” thus following the surface of an object within an orbit distance around the object that prevents movements through the object.
 See Khan, Paragraphs 38-40, and Fig. 2.)

-using the camera control data, updating, by the presentation engine, a location of the virtual camera to ensure the virtual camera only moves according to the permissible movements and does not move through the at least one virtual solid object.” (“For specific surface-based tasks like 3D painting or sculpting, the present invention provides a subset of this freedom with the benefit of following the surface,” a set of data that limits the permissible locations for a virtual camera on the outside of the 3D object.
+using the camera control data, updating, by the client device, a location of the virtual camera to ensure the virtual camera only moves according to the permissible movements and does not move through the at least one virtual solid object.” (“For specific surface-based tasks like 3D painting or sculpting, the present invention provides a subset of this freedom with the benefit of following the surface,” a set of data that limits the permissible locations for a virtual camera on the outside of the 3D object.
 “The surface following camera orbit distance will always be between the inner limit 148 (FIG. 2) and the outer limit 146” thus following the surface of an object within an orbit distance around the object that prevents movements through the object.
 See Khan, Paragraphs 38-40, and Fig. 2.)

 Finally, in reviewing the present application, there does not seem to be objective evidence that the claim limitations are particularly directed to: addressing a particular problem which was recognized but unsolved in the art, producing unexpected results at the level of the ordinary skill in the art, or any other objective indicators of non-obviousness.